btouellette/HHHFreshBotRedux/README.md

 	* If it's a unsubscribe request, it unsubscribes the user from both round ups
 * Send out the daily round up to all subscribed users
 * Send out the weekly round up to all subscribed users
-* ~~Post the weekly round up to /r/hiphopheads~~ (bot banned by mods in favor of a closed source fork of hizinfiz's bot)
 * Post the weekly round up to /r/HHHFreshBotRedux
 * Save the weeks [FRESH] posts to this GitHub repo